ccao-data/data-architecture/dbt/models/location/docs.md

 **Primary Key**: `pin10`, `year`
 {% enddocs %}

-# census_2010
+# census_2020

-{% docs table_census_2010 %}
+{% docs table_census_2020 %}
-Decennial Census geographies (tracts, block groups, etc.) intersected with parcel centroids from *all* years, not just those that existed in 2010.
-In actuality, we use 2012 since we don't have 2010 PUMA shapefiles.
-The purpose of this table is to be able to join data that uses static census geography over time to parcels from all years (currently just IHS Housing Index data).
+Decennial Census geographies (tracts, block groups, etc.) intersected with parcel centroids from *all* years, not just those that existed in 2020.
+In actuality, we use 2022 geoids didn't update until then (currently applies just to IHS Housing Index data).

 **Primary Key**: `pin10`, `year`
 {% enddocs %}